gdogkb/ml_for_beginners/README.md

 # Vegetable Data Analysis
-A data analysis of the price of eggplants over a given timeframe.
-This is my first README.md file as well as my first repository on GitHub.
+This project is modeled after Microsoft's Machine Learning Course for Beginners on GitHub.